 Billing and Payment Process

-If you intend to apply for the Federal Stafford Loan for the 2017-2018 academic year, we encourage you to submit your FAFSA at the time you apply for admission.
-For example, if you plan to enroll summer 2017, you will fill out the 2017-2018 FAFSA.
+If you intend to apply for the Federal Stafford Loan for the 2019-2020 academic year, we encourage you to submit your FAFSA at the time you apply for admission.
+For example, if you plan to enroll fall 2019, you will fill out the 2019-2020 FAFSA.

-1. Complete and submit to the Office of Financial Planning the 2017-2018 Elon Graduate Financial Aid Application.
+1. Complete and submit to the Office of Financial Aid the 2019-2020 Elon Graduate Financial Aid Application.
 The application may be submitted by fax or mail only.
 Emailed applications will not be accepted.

-2. Complete and submit the 2017-2018 Free Application for Federal Student Aid (FAFSA).
-The FAFSA should be filed electronically online at FAFSA.gov.
+2. Complete and submit electronically the 2019-2020 Free Application for Federal Student Aid (FAFSA).

 Elon’s Federal Title IV School Code is 002927.